-Professional learning opportunities, certifications, even perks like AD&D are valuable.
+Professional learning opportunities, certifications, even membership perks like AD&D (accidental death and dismemberment insurance) are valuable.
 But they don't do much to keep offer tangible value on a regular basis.

 Look for something with more tangible value that can be accessed at any time.

-Obviously, we recommend a turn-key discount program at local retailers and restaurants.
+Obviously, we recommend a white label discount program at local retailers and restaurants.
 People use these regularly, resulting in hundreds of dollars saved and daily positive experiences with the membership organization.

 - Conduct Research Among Members

 This is another important opportunity for professional associations, but it can probably be done among any group.
 Put together benchmarking surveys that reveal trends and best practices among an industry or a specific demographic, then promote it among your membership.